-Medically reviewed on Apr 11, 2017
+Medically reviewed by Drugs.com.
+Last updated on Apr 28, 2022.

-Public blood pressure machines, such as those found in pharmacies, may provide helpful information about your blood pressure, but they may have some limitations.
-The accuracy of these machines depends on several factors, such as a correct cuff size and proper use of the machines.
-Ask your doctor for advice on using public blood pressure machines.
+Public blood pressure kiosk machines, such as those found in pharmacies, may provide helpful information about your blood pressure.
+But public blood pressure machines can have limitations too.
+Their accuracy depends on many things, including correct cuff size and proper use.
+Ask your health care provider for advice on using public blood pressure machines.

 It's important that the blood pressure cuff fits you well.
 The cuff is the band that goes around the upper arm.
 The cuffs on some public blood pressure machines may be too small or too large for some people.
 Using a blood pressure cuff that's too large or too small may give you an inaccurate blood pressure reading.
 So, you might think your blood pressure is fine when it's not.

 Some machines measure blood pressure using a wrist cuff.
 A wrist blood pressure device may be as accurate as an upper arm monitor, but it needs to be fitted properly and checked with readings taken in a provider's office.
 A wrist blood pressure monitor must be placed directly over the wrist (radial) artery to get an accurate reading.
 The wrist must be positioned at heart level.
 Flexing the wrist can cause incorrect readings.

 Another concern is that some public blood pressure machines aren't standardized, which makes it hard to know how accurate they are.

 It's best to have your blood pressure checked by a trained health care provider using an accurate instrument.
 When considering if you have low or high blood pressure, your provider should consider the average of two or more blood pressure readings from three or more office visits.